Milind220/Milind220/README.md

-Also the maintainer of [Ozon3](https://github.com/Ozon3Org/Ozon3) - The easiest way to get air quality data with Python code. and currently building [Baud](https://github.com/Milind220/Baud) - A serial monitor that's so sexy, even your data will be impressed.
+Also the maintainer of [Ozon3](https://github.com/Ozon3Org/Ozon3) - The easiest way to get air quality data with Python code.

+And currently building [Baud](https://github.com/Milind220/Baud) - A serial monitor that's so sexy, even your data will be impressed.

 <!-- #### Check out my work and projects at www.milindsharma.work    -->